menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Hilham is generally considered to be a blue-collar town.
-41.88% of the Hilham workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hilham is a blue-collar town, with 41.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hilham is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Hilham who work in healthcare (16.25%), office and administrative support (11.25%), and teaching (8.75%).

 Setting & Lifestyle